Customer Service

 Nicely said!
 I, for one, think that you should be more creative in your narrative.
 Here are some ordinary phrases that can be transformed into extraordinary:

-• Stay in the chat, I am looking for a solution → While I am looking for the best solution to your issue, here is our newest blog article on the related issue.
+- Stay in the chat.
+I am looking for a solution → While looking for the best solution to your issue, here is our newest blog article on the related issue.
 Spend some quality time!

 6. Be transparent about your refusal

-Can I be completely honest with you?
-Promising a customer you would transfer their wishes and demands to the development team with no intention to do so is toxic.
-But hey, people are no fools, they feel you’re being dishonest just like that.
+Can I be frank with you?
+Promising a client that you would transfer their wishes and demands to the development team with no intention to do so is toxic.
+But hey, people are no fools.
+They feel you’re being dishonest just like that.
 And this dishonesty can backfire.

-Honest companies are appreciated by their customers.
-Transparency is therefore imperative when handling customer requests.
-Furthermore, it is crucial from the start to say no to some questions if you know that even if you analyze a situation, the answer will still be no. Even though a no was given, you should always emphasize that you are trying to resolve the problem in the future.
+Honest companies are appreciated by their clients.
+Transparency is, therefore, imperative when handling customer requests.
+Furthermore, saying “no” to some questions from the start is crucial if you know the answer will still be no, even if you analyze a situation.
+Even though a no was given, you should always emphasize that you are trying to resolve the problem in the future.

-For example, “at the moment we are unable to offer phone service on the weekends, but we are working on extending our hours.”.
-Your customers will see that you are honest and transparent and will accept no’s much more patiently.
-They will also be better able to trust the company, knowing that you have been clear from the beginning and that you are willing to adapt in the future.
+For example, “At the moment, we cannot offer phone service on the weekends, but we are working on extending our hours.”.
+Your customers will see you are honest, transparent, and more patiently accept no’s.
+They will also be better able to trust the company, knowing that you have been clear from the beginning and are willing to adapt.

 Can’t but agree on this one.
 Being transparent can also pay huge dividends.
-For instance, your customer success strategy will be improved, the fair share of customers will be satisfied.
+For instance, your customer success strategy will be improved, and a fair share of angry customers will be satisfied.
 By the way, word-of-mouth marketing is never revoked.

 This is my favorite step.
 It’s possible to convey a flat “No” without pronouncing the word.
-The experts we’ve surveyed shared their thoughts on how to say “No” to a customer sounding nice and friendly:
+The experts we’ve surveyed shared their thoughts on how to say “No” to customers who sound nice and friendly:

-Sam Shepler, CEO of TestimonialHero, claims that “the most polite and empathetic way to say no to a customer is to avoid saying a flat no and employing positive language.
-It’s all about being helpful and encouraging to the customers.
+Sam Shepler, CEO of TestimonialHero, claims that “the most polite and empathetic way to say no to a client is to avoid saying a flat no and employing positive language.
+It’s all about being helpful and encouraging to the people.
 However, the most important thing here is finding the closest solution to the problem, so the customer doesn’t leave upset, empty-handed, and never wanting to return.”

 We are on the same page here.
-Being a linguistic enthusiast myself, I have learned numerous synonyms, collocations, and phrases to diversify my vocab.
-Care to know some tricks given our context?
+As a linguistic enthusiast, I have learned numerous synonyms, collocations, and phrases to diversify my vocab.
+Do you care to know some tricks, given our context?

 By the way, if you feel like watching stuff, consider some explanatory videos from the experts in niche or psychologists.
 This is a great example to start with: